Ku Band and its Use in Satellite Communications

 You want a higher bandwidth, clear audio and visual, and faster connection speeds.
 You also need reliable connectivity you can count on.
 Even though Ka-band technically has a higher frequency and higher bandwidth often leading to fast connections and optimal reliability, that doesn’t mean that you can’t get the high throughput you desire with Ku-band.

 Power density, antenna size, the elevation of the satellite, receivers, and weather all play a role in the effectiveness of a connection whether it be Ku-band or ka-band.
-In fact, they both have the ability to reach speeds of up to 100Mbps which is what you want for streaming, downloading HD, Internet surfing and sending and receiving data.
+They both can reach speeds of up to 100Mbps which is what you want for streaming, downloading HD, Internet surfing, and sending and receiving data.

 We’re going to discuss more what Ku-band is and how it works as well as the advantages and disadvantages of using it in satellite communications.